Chrysanthemum, Pyrethrin, and Getting Rid of Head Lice

 Pyrethrin and its Uses

-Pyrethrins are neurotoxins for insects.
-They interfere with the normal functioning of an insect's nervous system, paralyzingly the insect and often killing It.
-Pyrethrins kill other insects besides lice.
-They are appreciated for their relative safety for mammals and the fact that they are broken down by light and air.
-Pyrethrins generally don't persist in the environment after use.
+Pyrethrin is a neurotoxin for insects.
+It interferes with the normal functioning of an insect's nervous system, paralyzingly the animal and often killing It.
+The chemical kills other insects besides lice.
+It's appreciated for its relative safety for mammals and the fact that it's broken down by light and air.
+In general, pyrethrin doesn't persist in the environment after use.

-Pyrethrin is often mixed with piperonyl butoxide, which acts as a synergist.
+Pyrethrin is often mixed with piperonyl butoxide in insecticides.
+The latter chemical acts as a synergist.
 A synergist doesn't produce a benefit by itself but makes another substance more effective.
 Enzymes in a louse's body normally break down pyrethrin, which may allow the insect to recover from a treatment.
-Piperonyl butoxide enables the pyrethrin to stay intact for long enough to produce an effect.
+Piperonyl butoxide causes the chemical to stay intact for long enough to produce an effect.

 Pyrethrin is one of the safest insecticides for mammals and is often used as a lice treatment for pets as well as humans.
-Although it has very low toxicity for humans, it's not completely nontoxic.
-At normal concentrations pyrethrin usually creates no problems.
-Some people do experience an allergic skin reaction to pyrethrin, though.
+Although it has very low toxicity for humans, it's not completely safe.
+At normal concentrations it usually creates no problems.
+Some people experience an allergic skin reaction to the chemical, though.
 Inhaling a high concentration of pyrethrin can cause breathing difficulties and nausea.
 In test animals, very high concentrations have produced convulsions and paralysis.

 The Head Louse

 A head louse has the scientific name Pediculus humanus capitis.
-Head lice are parasitic insects and feed on human blood.
+Lice are parasitic insects that feed on human blood.
 They have no wings and can't fly or jump.
 Instead, they crawl from place to place.
-Like other insects, head lice have three pairs of legs.
+Like other insects, they have three pairs of legs.
 Each leg ends in a claw, which resembles a hook.
 The claws enable a louse to cling to a hair.
-Female head lice are slightly bigger than the males.
+The females are slightly bigger than the males.

 The Secret Life of Head Lice